ubelhj/Demolition-Leaderboard/README.md

 # Demolition-Leaderboard
-Tracks demolitions in Rocket League
+Tracks demolitions and Exterminations in Rocket League

+Users can join the leaderboard in the Boom Squad Discord